The ideal tribrach for your application

 - The hysteresis of the Professional 1000 Series tribrachs amounts to a maximum of 5" (1.5 mgon).

-- The GDF is a cost effective tribrach which proves itself in use under normal environmental conditions.
+- The GDF 301 and GDF 302 are cost effective tribrachs which prove themselves in use under normal environmental conditions.

 - These tribrachs are suitable for non-motorised TPS instruments with angle accuracy of 7" and single frequency GNSS antenna stations.